s-nagoti/PersoniFi/frontend/README.md

 The frontend communicates with the FastAPI backend through these endpoints:

 - `POST /api/ask-agent` - Send queries to AI agent
-- `POST /api/parse-transactions` - Upload and parse transaction files
+- `POST /api/upload-and-save` - Upload, parse, and save transaction files
-- `POST /api/save-transactions` - Save parsed transactions to database

 ## File Support